 Oregon recently wrapped up changes of their own with their Clean Fuels Program.
 Washington state is in its first year of the program, as is Canada’s nationwide Clean Fuel Standard.
 The speculation around what will happen in California — where LCFS programs began — continues to have far-reaching implications that touch many different industries.

-Attend the 11th Annual OPIS LCFS & Carbon Markets Workshop and hear from recognized industry experts as they provide insights on key market topics including:
+Join your current and future business partners at the 12th Annual OPIS LCFS & Carbon Markets Workshop and hear from recognized industry experts as they provide insights on key market topics including:

 |•||What is in the cards for Washington’s Cap and Invest program after an eventful first year?|